-For most other user interactions in a session-based analytics platform (e.g., video views, file downloads, or widget clicks) you need to set an event.
+For most other user interactions in a session-based analytics platform (such as video views, file downloads, or widget clicks) you need to set an event.

 For example, event tracking in Universal Analytics has three descriptors you can use for an interaction:

-Goals can help you collect valuable data about user behavior, such as making a phone call directly from the website using the click-to-call functionality or submitting a contact form.
+Goals can help you collect valuable data about important user behavior, such as making a phone call directly from the website using the click-to-call functionality or submitting a contact form.
 You can report and analyze the conversion rate of each traffic source for each goal.
-You may use the ‘end session’ point, i.e. where and why people drop off, how many of them convert, and optimize the website to increase the conversion rate.
+You may use the ‘end session’ point to see where and why people drop off, how many of them convert, and optimize the website to increase the conversion rate.

-It is worth noting that in the session-based model, user flows and funnels are based on events that were done within one visit (session).
-It can be less accurate when there are many steps in a conversion funnel that can be completed during separate visits.
+It is worth noting that in the session-based model, user flows and funnel reports are based on events from one visit (session).
+They can be less accurate in depicting actual conversion paths when your funnels involve many steps that can be completed during separate visits.

 Session-based analytics gives you information such as the number of unique visitors and page views on your website.
-And if you set up custom event tracking, you can understand your site’s user behavior better.
+And if you pair it custom event tracking, you can understand your site’s user behavior better.